 In Scotland, zoologist and ex-soldier Andy Torbet braves one of the most dangerous beaches in Britain.
 Andy investigates how an RAF bombing range on the sands manages to double as a secret retreat for a colony of seals, who seem to thrive while basking within earshot of the bomb blasts.

 In Jersey, Hermione Cockburn joins the world's best beach artists as they create massive art installations along some of the UK's most spectacular shoreline.
 How can anyone begin to take in these stunning artistic creations, stretched not on canvas but across entire beaches?

-Tessa Dunlop learns the extraordinary engineering secrets behind building one of Europe's biggest steelworks on a vast beach at Port Talbot in South Wales and on the sands of Aberlady Bay in Scotland new Coast presenter, military historian Nick Hewitt, unearths the steel skeletons of two top-secret midget submarines.
+Tessa Dunlop learns the extraordinary engineering secrets behind building one of Europe's biggest steelworks on a vast beach at Port Talbot in south Wales and on the sands of Aberlady Bay in Scotland, Nick Hewitt unearths the steel skeletons of two top-secret midget submarines.

 Timings (where shown) are from the start of the programme in hours and minutes